The stationary SQUID: our proposal

-The circuit that we propose is as follows.
-A loop of superconducting material encloses the magnetic flux $\Phi $ that we intend to measure.
-Short wires at the left and the right connect the loop to ``banks" that serve as electrodes.
+We have proposed a circuit, as sketched in Fig.~\ref{circuit}, that is predicted to perform as a stationary SQUID \cite{let}.
+It consists of a loop of superconducting material that encloses the magnetic flux $\Phi $ that we intend to measure, with short wires at the left and the right that connect the loop to ``banks," that serve as electrodes.
 The connectors and the left bank are made of the same material as the loop, whereas the right bank is a normal metal.
 A fixed current is driven from the superconducting to the normal bank, and the potential difference between them is measured.
-If this potential difference is a function of $\Phi$, then this circuit provides a measurement of $\Phi$.
-Our proposal is sketched in Fig.~\ref{circuit}.
+This potential difference is a function of $\Phi$, thus providing a measurement of the enclosed flux.

-Additional ideas for SQUIDs without Josephson junctions have been considered in Refs.~\onlinecite{Fink,Mosh,Nik}.
-The difference between the circuit in Fig.~\ref{circuit} and the NIS interferometer is that the insulating barrier has been replaced with the connector to the normal bank.
-Another circuit that can operate as a SQUID and involves normal components was investigated in Ref.~\onlinecite{Wei}, but the the authors did not address the question of whether a stationary regime is attained.
+The proposed circuit has close similarity with the normal-metal-–insulator-–superconductor interferometer \cite{Ar}, with the NS-QUID \cite{NS}, and with the superconducting quantum interference proximity transistor \cite{SQUIPT,SQUIPT1,SQUIPT2}.
+The new feature is that the connector at the right is in clean contact with the normal metal.
+The absence of miniature parts in comparison to the entire circuit could result in simpler fabrication at the nanoscale.
+Another possibility for a stationary fluxmeter is the ballistic Hall magnetometer \cite{Geim}.

-{\it Heuristic arguments}\; Due to fluxoid quantization, current will not only flow from one connector to the other, but a circulating current will also be present.
-It follows than the current in one of the branches is expected to exceed half of the total current, increasing the amount of current that has to be transported as normal current.
-We may therefore expect an increase in the voltage between the banks as the enclosed flux deviates from an integer number of quantum fluxes.
-This is true also for a standard SQUID above its critical current, but in the standard case the phase of the order parameter changes at a different rate in each of the banks, forcing an oscillatory behavior.
-In our case, the order parameter vanishes at the normal bank, so that the phase becomes meaningless, and oscillations will not necessarily occur.
+The heuristic argument for SQUID-like performance of this circuit is that, due to fluxoid quantization, current will not only flow from one connector to the other, but a circulating current will also be present.
+It follows that the current in one of the branches is expected to exceed half of the total current, increasing the amount of current that has to be transported as normal current.
+We therefore expect an increase in the voltage between the banks as the enclosed flux deviates from an integer number of quantum fluxes.
+In order to gain intuition concerning stationarity, we should first clarify what is the origin of oscillations in a standard SQUID above its critical current: there is a different electric potential at each electrode, leading to different evolutions of the phases of the order parameter at each electrode, thus creating gradients that periodically force phase slips at some point in the wire.
+In our case, the order parameter vanishes at the normal bank, so that its phase becomes meaningless, and oscillations will not necessarily occur.